Rumpel: History

+Rumpelspiel is an old German word – Martin Luther describes the world as the Teufels Rumpelspiel or "devil's playground" – but it is not clear when it attached itself to a card game.
+The earliest definite record is a diary entry for 5 May 1715 when a citizen of Augsburg recorded that he had drunk 3 litres of beer and eaten 2 rolls and a sausage at a cost of 12 kreuzer and 2 heller; and lost 59 kreuzer and 2 heller playing Rumpelspiel.

-Compendium games are not new.
-The similar, albeit more elaborate, game of Quodlibet has been played since at least 1861, particularly in student circles as a drinking game.
+A very similar game, Quodlibet, has been played since at least 1845, particularly in student circles as a drinking game.
 In a 400th anniversary magazine for the University of Tübingen that year, students from Mainz describe the rules for Quodlibet.
 Mala states that Rumpel is a relic of the Ottoman Wars.

 Rumpel was apparently being played in Erlangen as early as the 1850s because it is mentioned as one of the games, along with Tarock and Skat, that had "long since superseded Schlauch" around that time.

+In 1882, Rost published a treatise on Rumpel, equating it with Quodlibet, and listing twenty contracts from which typically the first ten plus one or two from the second ten were actually played.
+Writing in Nuremberg, Bavaria, he says that the game "has had a great reception in all social circles."

 In 1890, we read of a Rumpel competition taking place in a pub in Griesbach near Passau, alongside the game of Grasobern.
 There were prizes: one each for apparently different games or contracts, known as Naturrumpeln, Generalquarte and Mach-Rumpeln, as well as for the most and fewest Stangen (marks) and for each team which finished first.

 However, as a student game, Rumpel was introduced to Hauzenberg in the 1970s by teacher, Karl Rothdauscher, who worked there for 31 years.
 The name of the game in Hauzenberg is derived from the special contract of Rumpel.
 A game of Rumpel consists of a sequence of eight individual contracts.
 In special cases there are also the special contracts of Quart and even Rumpel.